NTID Deputy Title IX Coordinator

 Bachelor of Science in Criminal Justice from RIT 1996 Master in Public Administration from SUNY Brockport 1999

-Amy is new to NC3 but not new to NTID!
 She has been at RIT since 2000, working in Residence Life (Resident Director), RIT’s First Year Experiences instructor, NTID Admissions (Admissions counselor/Assistant Director of Admissions and Visitation), previous Chairperson for NTID’s Career Exploration Studies/Freshman Seminar, and Director of NTID’s Summer Vestibule Program.
+She was most recently the Sr. Employment Advisor for NTID's Co-op and Career Center (NC3).
 For fun outside of work, Amy just completed her 200HR.
 Certified Yoga Teacher training, is an avid reader and enjoys participating in paranormal investigations as well as enjoying time with her husband and two teenaged daughters.

 Amy earned her Master’s in Public Administration from SUNY Brockport (1999) and her B.S. in Criminal Justice from Rochester Institute of Technology (1996).